Job search depression is real, but it’s not permanent.

 Gain confidence with a great resume

-Ok.
 So you’ve decided, or your company decided, that you’ve got to go.
-Now what?

 The job market is indeed highly competitive, but it’s also true that there are ways to gain a competitive advantage.

-The secret to their success is their mindset and their job search documents (resume, cover letter, LinkedIn profile).
+The secret to their success is their mindset and their resume.

 They don’t let the process of applying, interviewing, and accepting a new job overwhelm them to the point of paralysis.